tr4wzified/vcpkg-colorglass/README.md

 * `hoshi`: A modern header-only, template-based localization system for C++20 and later.
 * `script-extender-common`: A utility library, used by SKSE and F4SE.
 * `tsl-hat-trie`: A highly efficient trie implementation, used in Fully Dynamic Game Engine.

+#### Prebuilt Libraries
+To save development time several libraries are available in prebuilt form.
+* `python3-prebuilt`: A prebuilt Python 3 port.
+* `pybind11-prebuilt`: A prebuilt Pybind11 library, based on the prebuilt Python 3 port.
+* `qtbase-prebuilt`: A prebuilt version of Qt 6 core; this is available only for dynamic linkage (although the Qt libraries themselves are compiled with static linkage) and with dynamic CRT linkage.
+* `qtdeclarative-prebuilt`: A prebuilt version of Qt 6 Quick 2; this is available only for dynamic linkage (although the Qt libraries themselves are compiled with static linkage) and with dynamic CRT linkage.
+* `qtimageformats-prebuilt`: A prebuilt version of Qt 6 image format plugins; this is available only for dynamic linkage (although the Qt libraries themselves are compiled with static linkage) and with dynamic CRT linkage.
+* `qtmultimedia-prebuilt`: A prebuilt version of Qt 6 multimedia support; this is available only for dynamic linkage (although the Qt libraries themselves are compiled with static linkage) and with dynamic CRT linkage.
+* `qtsvg-prebuilt`: A prebuilt version of Qt 6 SVG plugins; this is available only for dynamic linkage (although the Qt libraries themselves are compiled with static linkage) and with dynamic CRT linkage.
+* `qtwebengine-prebuilt`: A prebuilt version of Qt 6 Web Engine; this is available only for dynamic linkage (although the Qt libraries themselves are compiled with static linkage) and with dynamic CRT linkage.
+* `qtwebview-prebuilt`: A prebuilt version of the Qt 6 Web View controls; this is available only for dynamic linkage (although the Qt libraries themselves are compiled with static linkage) and with dynamic CRT linkage.